hassio-addons/addon-example/README.md

 [![Support Frenck on Patreon][patreon-shield]][patreon]

-Example add-on by Community Hass.io add-ons.
+Example add-on by Community Home Assistant add-ons.

 ## About

-This is an example add-on for Hass.io.
+This is an example add-on for Home Assistant.
 When started, it displays a random quote every 5 seconds.

 It shows off several features and structures like: